jhannah/jays.net/resume.md

 stacks upon which our Golang is built. `go mod vendor` was an interesting learning experience this week, fighting OpenTelemetry (HTTP OTLP).

+#### At MediaMath Inc. 2014-2023

+Worked as staff augmentation consultant for REST API team and associated services.
+Our primary mission was to design, maintain, and enhance a PostgreSQL schema and REST APIs for modifying data in that schema, primarily for configuration of advertising campaigns.

+Primary PostgreSQL: 273 tables, 75 views, 234 functions (mostly PL/pgSQL). ~500GB, 80M rows

+API v3 stack: Golang 1.20.5, gin 1.9.1 web framework.
+67K lines of tests, 116K total lines of code.
+Stack built locally (development) via Docker Compose (DB and application).
+IDE: Visual Studio Code plus custom linting rules (revive).
+Continuous integration via CircleCI.
+If tests all pass, topic branches deployed automatically to in-house Kubernetes cluster for both QA and PROD.
+Fully automated continuous delivery via Helm Charts.
+Prometheus integration for statistics.
+Production alerting via PagerDuty.
+Log aggregation via SumoLogic, including Sumologic Traces (in-app OpenTelemetry hooks).

+API v2 stack: Perl 5.30.1, Catalyst 5.90128 web framework.
+98K lines of tests, 232K total lines of code.
+Stack built locally (development) via Docker Compose (DB and applications (main API and ancillary applications)).
+IDE: Whatever the developer prefers.
+Visual Studio Code and vim were both common.
+Continuous integration via Jenkins, which also served as our "continuous delivery" mechanism to pre-allocated in-house clusters of QA servers (18 sets).
+Production deployment automated and integrated into Slack, sending status updates for ~15 different phases of production rollout.
+All hardware pre-allocated, dedicated (not dynamic). statsd integration for statistics.
+Production alerting via PagerDuty.
+Log aggregation via SumoLogic.
+No OpenTelemetry.

+core-serializer: Perl 5.34.0, Python3 (Dockerfile "latest").
+12K lines of tests, 17K total lines of code.
+Stack built locally (DEV and QA) via Docker Compose (DB and application).
+Continuous integration and delivery via CircleCI.
+If tests all pass, production deployed automatically via Chef recipe updates and published via in-house Chef Manage server (chef-client on dedicated hardware).

+My primary duties were responding to Jira requests for enhancements and bug reports of the systems above.
+Some tasks were small and self contained.
+Over the last 3 years many were re-implementing API v2 into the API v3 framework.
+Some requests required high level design and implementation of novel systems to address business needs.
+Coordinated with product owners and stakeholders as needed to design and deliver solutions.
+Wrote reams of documentation for those systems, drew countless diagrams.
+Emphasized solving problems and implementing features once since our historical one-off ad-hoc solutions continued to be inconsistent and extremely expensive (time, resource consuming) to maintain over years and multiple generations of product, leadership, and engineering staff.

+The APIs also serve as orchestration layers, back-ending requests to other services (APIs and others).
+We spent lots of time and effort developing and maintaining integrations to those systems, hosted by other MediaMath departments, and many third party vendors.

+For three years the company went through an AWS microservices phase.
+We split large chunks of the above DB and APIs out into AWS EC2, RDS, ECS, and a dozen other AWS services.
+Eventually AWS proved too expensive ($3M/month), and several of those microservices were re-absorbed back into the above services.
+I designed, developed, and tore-down services on both sides of those transitions.

+I served as an informal part-time trainer / mentor for several new hires.
+I upgraded thousands of lines of abandoned (yet business critical) Python2 into Python3 and modernized that software stack.
+I proposed high-level overhauls of systems that were causing long-running inefficiencies in business operations.

 ### Software Architect / Director of Development | Omni Hotels ($720M) | 1999 - 2010

 * Design, manage, implement, and document complex software/data systems to fulfill the stated technology goals